 “They’re kids toys, I had that nickname when I was seven.
 Anyway it’s not as if I can call you anything that bad.”

-“Well then, you can’t have tried hard enough.”
+“Well then, you clearly haven't tried hard enough.”

 “I guess not...”
 Their hands linked, and Ceris was struck by an idea.
 As they turned onto the bridge, she switched sides to walk on the raised stones.
 Their hands looped, making their arms wave like kites.
 She glanced slyly up at him, their faces still not level despite the boost.
 “Nathan Ford.
 Fiat.”